agronholm/sqlacodegen/README.rst

 Source code
 ===========

-The source can be browsed at `GitHub
+The source can be browsed at `Github
 <https://github.com/agronholm/sqlacodegen>`_.